-There have been rumours about Kate Middleton and Meghan Markle having some issues since Prince Harry got engaged to the American actress, and even more after Meghan and Harry decided not to move into Kensington Palace where William and Kate live.
+Kate Middleton and Meghan Markle issues are being a thing since Prince Harry got engaged to the American actress, and even more after Meghan and Harry decided not to move into Kensington Palace where William and Kate live.
 But are feuds between sisters-in-law that unusual?
 And how can they be avoided?

 However, the two sisters-in-law have recently appeared in public showing togetherness and affection.
 Some say this is because the Duchess of Cambridge sees their relationship as a professional one, and she wants to put an end to all these rumours.
 In fact, she has already tried to dismiss the tension stories by saying in an interview she was delighted about Meghan’s pregnancy, and that a cousin for her kids, George, Charlotte and Louis, would be very special.

 Whatever the reason for their public display of affection, as members of the same family, it is crucial they get along, despite the differences they may have.
-So here are five pieces of advice for the Duchesses on how to get along with their in-laws:
+So here are five pieces of advice based on Kate and Meghan in-law issues, and how you can get along with your in-laws:

 When marrying your loved one, you’re also marrying into a family.
 You may not become BFF with them, but you must make an effort to find something you like about each member of your spouse’s family, just because they are the family of the person you love and with whom you chose to spend the rest of your life.

-When making that extra effort to get along with your in-laws, remember you’re doing it as a beautiful gift to your spouse; it will become much easier as you realize it is done out of love.
-And who knows, you may end up becoming BFFs after all?
+When making that extra effort to get along with your in-laws, remember you’re doing it as a precious gift to your spouse; it will become much easier as you realize when it is done out of love.
+It can be difficult in the beginning but with time you will understand your in-laws better and who knows, you may end up becoming BFFs.